Best strategies for organizing a hoarders bedroom

 Sentimental Items

-Encouraging mindful decision-making can assist hoarders in evaluating the necessity and usefulness of items more critically.
-This practice can help reduce the emotional burden of letting go and promote a more organized living space.
+Encouraging mindful decision-making can assist hoarders in evaluating the necessity and usefulness of items more critically, which is central to overcoming hoarding long term.
 Recognizing if possessions are impacting relationships with others can be a key indicator of the extent of the hoarding situation.

 Daily Maintenance Routine